flipstone/jasmine-phantom/README.markdown

 Jasmine Phantom
 ===============

 Jasmine Phantom provides a rake task that runs your jasmine specs via phantomjs.
-It is adapted from the jasmine runner example that comes with phantom js.
-It requires jasmine `>= 1.2.0rc2`, which is only currently available via GitHub.
+It requires jasmine &gt;= 1.2.0.

 Installation
 ------------

-Add jasmine 1.2.0rc2 and jasmine-phantom to your gemfile:
+Add jasmine 1.2.0 and jasmine-phantom to your gemfile:

-    gem 'jasmine', '1.2.0.rc2',
+    gem 'jasmine', '1.2.0'
-      git: "git://github.com/pivotal/jasmine-gem.git",
-      branch: "953d17dff4b4adba79b2a808b55cf33f4ff93af7"

     gem 'jasmine-phantom'